 As with Alternative A, the increase in traffic generated by Alternative C would contribute to unacceptable traffic operations at the study locations outlined above.
-Without mitigation, these intersections would operate below acceptable LOS standards described in Section 4.8.1.
-Mitigation measures have been recommended within the TIS and included within Section 5.8.
+With the exception of the intersection of South Bonnyview Road / Bechelli Lane, without mitigation, these intersections would operate below acceptable LOS standards described in Section 4.8.1.
+Mitigation measures have been recommended within the Proposed Project Mitigations section of the Updated TIS (Volume II of Final EIS, Appendix Q), and included within Section 5.8.
 Upon implementation of recommended mitigation, Alternative C would have a less-than-significant effect on all study locations.
+At the South Bonnyview Road / Bechelli Lane intersection, recently constructed improvements to this intersection associated with the River Crossing Marketplace Project have been determined by the City to mitigate the operational conditions of this intersection under cumulative conditions, including operation of Alternative A (Placeworks, 2019).
+Because Alternative A would generate more traffic than Alternative C, no further mitigation is required at this location.